oracle/node-oracledb/INSTALL.md

 - When compiling node-oracledb from source, do you have Python 2.7?
   Run `python --version`.

-- Do you have an old version of `node-gyp` installed?
+- When compiling node-oracledb from source, do you have an old version of `node-gyp` installed?
 Try updating it.
 Also try deleting `$HOME/.node-gyp` or equivalent.

 - Try running `npm cache clean -f` and deleting the `node_modules/oracledb` directory.

 If `require('oracledb')` fails:

+- Do you have multiple copies of Node.js installed?
+Did the correct `npm` and `node-gyp` get invoked?

+- Did you get *Error: Module version mismatch* or *Error: Module did not self-register*?
+You must rebuild node-oracledb when you upgrade Node.js.

+If creating a connection fails:

-- If you got *NJS-045: cannot load the oracledb add-on binary for Node.js* or *DPI-1047: Oracle Client library cannot be loaded*, then review any messages and the installation instructions.
+- If you got *DPI-1047: Oracle Client library cannot be loaded*, then review any messages and the installation instructions.

 - Does your Node.js architecture (32-bit or 64-bit) match the Oracle